-Rhiannon Giddens was born on February 21, 1977 in Greensboro, North Carolina.
+Rhiannon Giddens is the new face of folk music.
+Born on February 21, 1977 in Greensboro, North Carolina, Rhiannon Giddens was a force to be reckoned with.
 Her father was a music teacher, which really launched her interest in music as an art.
 Despite going to college for math and science, the folk singer graduated and formed the old time string band, the Carolina Chocolate Drops.
 Giddens, along with winning Grammy’s with her band, has also released two solo albums and one collaborative album with Italian instrumentalist, Francesco Turrisi, who she later developed a relationship with.
 While being a musician, Giddens has also been an actor on the CMT show, “Nashville”.
-She is known as one of the new faces of folk music and is praised for her many contributions to music, her frequent activism, and her acknowledgement of the importance of diversity.
+She is known as one of the new faces of folk music because of her many contributions to music, her frequent activism, and her acknowledgement of the importance of diversity.

 View the IBMA Speech Here: